LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/31/josephus-problem.md

 ## Josephus problem

 The *Josephus problem* is the following game: $N$ people, numbered $1$ to $N$, are sitting in a circle.
-Starting at person 1, a hot potato is passed.
-After $M$ passes, the person holding the hot potato is eliminated, the circle closes ranks, and the game continues with the person who was sitting after the eliminated person picking up the hot potato.
+Starting at person 1, a hot potato is passed. the $M$th person holding the hot potato is eliminated, the circle closes ranks, and the game continues with the person who was sitting after the eliminated person picking up the hot potato.
 The last remaining person wins.
-Thus, if $M = 0$ and $N = 5$, players are eliminated in order, and player 5 wins.
-If $M = 1$ and $N = 5$, the order of elimination is $2$,$4$,$1$,$5$.
+Thus, if $M = 1$ and $N = 5$, players are eliminated in order, and player 5 wins.
+If $M = 2$ and $N = 5$, the order of elimination is $2$,$4$,$1$,$5$.

+You can play with different $M$, $N$ on this [site](http://webspace.ship.edu/deensley/mathdl/Joseph.html) to get a better sense of the problem.

+\* ---- Note ---- *

+> MAW uses a problem description that is slight different than the problem description usually find online.
+In the book, he defines $M$ in term of number of passes.
+However, in our problem description, we use $M$ to indicate the $M$th person get eliminated.
+Here is an example to show the difference.
+In MAW description, $M = 0$ and $N = 5$, players are eliminated in order.
+However, in our own intepretation, $M$ should be $1$ in order to achieve the same elimination order.
+Similarly, in the book, $M = 1$ when we have $2$, $4$, $1$, $5$ elimination order for the second example.
+Mathematically,
+$M_{new} = M_{MAW} + 1$.

 ## Josephus problem with $M = 2$